AhmedKhaled8/ahmedkhaled8/README.md

 <li>💹 Looking forward to particapting in different Kaggle competitions and be an effective member of such amazing community.</li>

 <li>🧠 Interested in gaining knowledge in different fields like web and mobile development.</li>

+<li>📝 I tend to upload notes of my learning in form of Jupyter notebooks and markdown files, follow to get updated.</li>

 </ul>